U.S. judge hearing Flynn case asks appeals court to reconsider dismissal | Law-Order

 The Justice Department sought to dismiss the case against Flynn, Trump's first national security adviser, following pressure from Trump and his allies, leading to criticism that Attorney General William Barr was using his office to help the president's friends.
 Sullivan refused to immediately sign off on the dismissal, instead appointing a retired judge to argue in favor of denying the Justice Department's request.

-Sullivan has said he cannot serve as a “rubber stamp” and must carefully review the "unprecedented" dismissal request.
-Last month, a three-judge panel of the D.C.
+Sullivan has said he cannot serve as a “rubber stamp” and must carefully review the dismissal request.
+In a 2-1 decision issued last month, a three-judge panel of the D.C.
 Circuit directed Sullivan to grant the department's motion to clear Flynn, who twice pleaded guilty.

+“This is plainly not the rare case where further judicial inquiry is warranted,” Judge Neomi Rao, a Trump appointee, wrote for the court, adding that Sullivan had intruded on "the executive branch’s exclusive prosecutorial power."
+Sullivan’s attorneys told the appeals court the panel decision marked a “dramatic break from precedent” that “threatens to turn ordinary judicial process upside down.”

 ALSO READ